 Your septic system endures a lot of use.
 The more junk you pour down your garbage disposal, and the more waste you flush down your toilets, the more waste gets piled into your system.
 Continually disposing of thick, sludgy, or chunky substances that are hard to decompose can cause a clog in your system that eventually leads to a backup.
 You should always avoid pouring down cooking grease, coffee grounds, chemicals, and fats down your disposal.
 You should also never, under any circumstances, flush paper towels, disposable diapers, feminine hygiene products, and tissues down your toilet.
 These items are non-degradable and can wreak havoc on your septic system and cause a clog in your tank.

-At True Plumbers, we provide exceptional plumbing services for homes and businesses in Plant City, Lakeland, and Winter Haven.
+At True Plumbers & AC, we provide exceptional plumbing services for homes and businesses in Plant City, Lakeland, and Winter Haven.
 We provide repair and maintenance services for clogged drains, toilets, sewers and septic tank systems, drain fields, and more.
 Call us today at (863) 667-6364 to take care of your septic tank system.

 We want to hear your opinion, let us know what you think!